Leaking pipes are a headache, but something even worse than that is pipe leaks that lurk in the dark and go undetected — a hidden plumbing leak.

 5. An Unexplained Odour

-Trickling water with the fungus odour releases a musty and stale smell.
-Be attentive to such unusual smells because they are the best symptoms of unseen stagnant water.
+Trickling water with a fungus odour releases a musty and stale smell.
+Be attentive to such unusual smells, as they are the best symptoms of unseen stagnant water.

 6. Water Meter